ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 #### API Controllers

-Controllers are implemented in the Web project, one per DataClass.
+Controllers are implemented in a specific project - *Blazr.Database.Controllers*, one per DataClass.
+They reside in the Data Domain, but can't reside in the project used to to build the WASM executables as they require the `Microsoft.AsnNetCore.App` framework.

 The WeatherForecast Controller is shown below.
-It basically passes requests through the `IFactoryService` interface to the `FactoryServerDataService`.
+It routes requests through the `IDataBroker` registered service.

 ```csharp
 [ApiController]